neilSchroeder/personal-projects/shortest_path_stargate/README.md

 <img src="example/a_star_search.gif" width="600" height="400">

+Here is a visualization of the search algorithm and it's priority queue.
+During the search, red indicates a lower priority (meaning it will be explored first), while blue indicates a higher priority (meaning it will be explored last).
+For the sake of compression this gif includes only every 20 frames of the priority queue.

 # To Do

 Add in function to check if the board is solvable, or quit out early if the goal can't be reached.